Navigating Federal Policy Now

 VBSR acknowledges the tremendous impact these actions are already having on Vermont's businesses, communities, and economy.

-We also recognize the importance of clear information and calculated responses to diffuse the turmoil and minimize the disruption to our lives and livelihoods.
+We also recognize the importance of clear information and calculated responses to minimize the disruption to our lives and livelihoods.

-Below are events and resources intended to support businesses in this moment, including information on DEI, ICE & Immigration, and Tariffs.
+Below are events and resources intended to support businesses in this moment, including information on DEI, ICE & Immigration, support for LBGTQ+ people and Tariffs.
 Please contact us to let us know how we can support you – or to share a resource you believe would be helpful to VBSR members at this time.

 Navigating the Two DEI Executive Orders: Merit-Based Practices and Belonging in the Evolving Policy Landscape